 Based in Boston, Acetylon has built on technology originally licensed from Harvard Medical School and Dana-Farber Cancer Institute.
 It is a leader in the development of novel small molecule drugs targeting epigenetic mechanisms for the enhanced therapeutic outcome of cancer and other critical unmet medical needs.
 Celgene (Nasdaq: CELG), based in Summit, N.J., is a global pharmaceutical company with more than 4,500 employees worldwide.

 Acetylon’s epigenetic drug discovery platform has initially yielded a proprietary library of optimized, orally administered Class I and Class II histone deacetylase (HDAC) selective compounds.
 Acetylon’s lead drug candidate, ACY-1215, is a selective HDAC6 inhibitor in clinical development for the treatment of multiple myeloma.

-The Goodwin team on this deal was led by Wittenberg and included partners Janet Andolina and Scott Webster, counsel Todd Hahn, and associates Sarah Bock, Laurie Burlingame, Nina Chen and Caitlin Vaughn.
+The Goodwin team on this deal was led by Wittenberg and included partners Janet Andolina and associates Sarah Bock, Laurie Burlingame, Nina Chen and Caitlin Vaughn.